Trace (deconstruction): Metaphysics and logocentrism; différance and trace

 Derrida finds the root of this metaphysics, which he calls "metaphysics of pure presence", in logos, which is internal to language itself.
 He calls this "logocentrism", which is a tendency towards definitive truth-values through forced closure of structures.
 In his belief, it is the structure of language itself that forces us into metaphysics, best represented through truth-values, closures, speech as valorized by Socrates in Phaedrus.
 In fact, according to Derrida, Logocentrism is so all-pervasive that the mere act of opposing it cannot evade it by any margin.
 On the other hand, Derrida finds his Nietzschean hope (his own word is "affirmation") in heterogeneity, contradictions, absence, etc. To counter the privileged position of the speech (parole) or the phonè, he puts forward a new science of grammé or the unit of writing: grammatology.

 Unlike structuralists, Derrida does not see language as the one-to-one correspondence between signified and signifier; to him, language is a play of identity and difference, an endless chain of signifiers leading to other signifiers.
 In spite of all the logocentric tendencies towards closure and truth-values, language, or text for that matter, always contradicts itself.
 This critique is inherent in all texts, not through a presence, but an absence of a presence long sought by logocentric visions.
 Influenced by some aspects of Freudian psycho-analysis, Derrida presents us the strategy of deconstruction, an amalgamation of Heidegger's concept of Destruktion and Levinas's concept of the Other.

-Deconstruction as a strategy tries to find the most surprising contradictions in texts, unravel them, and built upon this; instead of finding the truth, the closure, or the steadfast meaning, it finds absence of presence, freeplay of meanings, etc. It is this absence of presence that is described as 'trace' by Derrida.
+Deconstruction as a strategy tries to find the most surprising contradictions in texts, unravel them, and build upon this; instead of finding the truth, the closure, or the steadfast meaning, it finds absence of presence, freeplay of meanings, etc. It is this absence of presence that is described as 'trace' by Derrida.
 However, he treats the word cautiously, and terms it thus only as a contingency measure, because the traditional meaning of the word 'trace' is a part of the scheme Derrida wants to uncloak.